cosmos/sdk-tutorials/academy/4-ibc/go-relayer.md

 ## Testing locally

-Besides running a relayer between mainnet chains, you can also run a relayer between public testnet chains or run chains locally to do some testing of particular scenarios.
+Besides running a relayer between mainnet chains, you can also run a relayer between public testnet chains, or run chains locally to do some testing of particular scenarios.
 Here you will use a `docker-compose` network with two local `checkers` chains and a relayer between them.

 <HighlightBox type="note">